LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

 ### Linux
 Install the Vulkan SDK and Qt-Creator.
 (CMake is optional.)
+Also install the XCB (for Windowing) and XKB (for Keyboard) headers:

+    sudo apt-get install libx11-xcb-dev libxkbcommon-dev

+To compile with Multi-touch support, you also need the XInput2.h header:

+    sudo apt-get install libxi-dev

 Use Qt-Creator to load the CMakeLists.txt project file, and tweak CMake settings under "Projects" if needed.
 Compile and run the sample project.